LGBTQ rights in North Korea: Legality of same-sex sexual activity

 Homosexuality and transgender issues are not formally addressed in the country's law.
 According to the United States Department of State, no provisions exist in North Korean law to prohibit discrimination on sexual orientation or identity; the concepts do not appear.
-As of 2025, there is no North Korean law that recognizes same-sex marriage, civil unions or domestic partnerships.
+As of 2026, there is no North Korean law that recognizes same-sex marriage, civil unions or domestic partnerships.
 Additionally, Article 8 of the Family Law of the Democratic People's Republic of Korea states that "Marriage may be done only between one man and one woman".

 The 1950 criminal code (amended 2009) does not explicitly criminalize same-sex sexual activity.
 However, articles 193 and 262 of the amended criminal code outlaw the creation, distribution and possession of "decadent" culture and sexually explicit media as well as engaging in "obscene" activities.

 In 2011, The Korea Times, a South Korean publication, reported that North Korea had executed a lesbian couple, a North Korean woman and Japanese woman, for being influenced by capitalism and "bringing corruption of public morals".
 In the article, the source was Free North Korea Radio, itself a project of the Defense Forum Foundation, a U.S. government sponsored nonprofit organization.

+As of 2013, the Korean Friendship Association (an international group sponsored by the government of North Korea) said "the DPRK recognizes that many individuals are born with homosexuality as a genetic trait and treats them with due respect...Homosexuals in the DPRK have never been subject to repression, as in many capitalist regimes around the world."
+The same document said North Korea "rejects many characteristics of the popular gay culture in the West, which many perceive to embrace consumerism, classism and promiscuity."

 According to the United States Department of State, the state news agency, the Korean Central News Agency (KCNA), claimed in 2014 that same-sex sexual activity was not present in the country.

-The Constitution of North Korea, last revised in 2019, does not explicitly address discrimination on the basis of sexual orientation or gender identity.
+The Constitution of North Korea, last revised in 2024, does not explicitly address discrimination on the basis of sexual orientation or gender identity.

 In 2023, the South Korean Ministry of Unification published a 584-page report "North Korean Human Rights Report".
 According to the report, defector testimony alleged that at least one male detainee in a detention camp was secretly executed for homosexuality in 2014.